Annex Theatre

 Annex Theatre produces new work, including world premieres, Pacific Northwest premieres, generative work, and adaptations.
 The company is comprised of a group of volunteer actors, technicians, and producers who are dedicated to producing new work for artists who may not have the opportunity to be seen anywhere else in Seattle.
 In addition, any company member can have access to the theatre space to put on their own work during available days.

-Annex also hosts two long-running monthly variety shows: Spin the Bottle and Weird & Awesome with Emmett Montgomery.
+Annex has also hosted two long-running monthly variety shows — Spin the Bottle and Weird & Awesome with Emmett Montgomery — that are currently on hiatus.

 History